nsrr/heartbeat-documentation/pages/manuals/endothelial-function/3-03-03-entering-ppt-info.md

 MISSING_IMAGE pg.
 5

-> Note: You should always press “New Patient” to enter new patient information.
+**Note:** You should always press “New Patient” to enter new patient information.
 Trying to change existing will result in errors in patient details.

-* Under **Patient ID**, enter 4 digit Study ID
+* Under Patient ID, enter **EN11OO1B**
+ * EN - So we know it's EndoPAT data
+ * 5-digit participant ID
+ * B = Baseline or F = Final Visit
 * Under **Patient Name**, enter Name Code (first 2 characters of first and last name)
 * Enter age, sex, diastolic blood pressure in labeled boxes
+* Enter Baseline or Final Visit in the comments section
 * Under **Sonographer**, enter Staff ID

 **Never enter identifying information.
-Do not enter address.**
+Double check information entered.
+Once you click OK, information can not be edited.**  Click OK to save.

 <div class="center">
 <div class="btn-group">